Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Introduction

-SGNNs also enable a new form of interpretability we call back-to-simulation attribution.
-After training, the model embeds real-world inputs into its internal representation space and retrieves the most similar simulations from its synthetic training data.
-These retrieved examples reflect the mechanistic regimes the model associates with the input---revealing what kinds of system dynamics it believes are driving the observed data.
-Because the retrieved simulations have known ground-truth parameters, users can directly inspect the model’s implicit beliefs.
-For example, an outbreak with few reported cases might be matched to simulations with high asymptomatic spread and delayed reporting—suggesting the model interprets it as a largely hidden early-stage epidemic.
-Unlike post hoc feature attribution methods such as SHAP \cite{shap} or LIME \cite{lime}, back-to-simulation attribution provides process-level explanations grounded in mechanistic structure—not just which input features mattered, but which scientific mechanisms the model thinks are at play.
+SGNNs also enable back-to-simulation attribution, a form of mechanistic interpretability.
+After training, the model retrieves training simulations that it considers most similar to real-world inputs, revealing which mechanistic regimes the model associates with observed data.
+Because retrieved simulations have known ground-truth parameters, users can directly inspect the model's implicit beliefs about underlying processes.
+Unlike post hoc feature attribution methods such as SHAP \cite{shap} or LIME \cite{lime}, back-to-simulation attribution provides process-level explanations: not just which input features mattered, but which scientific mechanisms the model believes are active.

-We demonstrate SGNNs across tasks in epidemiology, ecology, chemistry, and social science---showing strong generalization in forecasting, regression, classification, and parameter inference.
-SGNNs nearly triple the forecasting skill of the CDC Forecast Hub's median model on early COVID-19, despite never seeing real COVID-19 data.
-Additionally, SGNNs trained only on human-to-human disease simulations outperform specialized models on dengue (a vector-borne disease) by 24\%, demonstrating the robustness of the approach.
-In chemical reaction yield prediction, SGNNs reduce residual variance by one-third with only three minutes of pretraining, and in ecological forecasting, SGNNs retain high accuracy in high-dimensional settings where task-specific neural nets fail completely.

-Together, these results position SGNNs as a general modeling paradigm for scientific machine learning---one that transforms mechanistic simulations into flexible supervisory signals, enabling robust, interpretable, and data-efficient learning across disciplines.\footnote{Code and data available at \url{https://github.com/carsondudley1/SGNNs}.
-This includes full model training and synthetic data generation pipelines for all domains studied.}